Last modified on October 29th, 2024

 • Focus: Has 2 foci.
 The foci (singular: focus) always lie on the major axis, and their coordinates are F(c, 0) and F'(-c, 0)

-• Center: The midpoint between the 2 foci.
+• Center: It is the midpoint between the 2 foci.
 The major and minor axes intersect at this point at 90°.
 The center of the above hyperbola is at (0,0)

 • Major axis: It is the distance between the end vertices.
 The length of the major axis is 2a units